imbriankeeley/imbriankeeley/README.md

 </p>

 ### My name is Brian Keeley, I'm a student learning software engineering and computer science while sharing my progress here for anyone interested in my journey.
-### I'm open to any collaborations and you can email me to send any inquiries.
+### I'm open to any collaborations and you can message me to send any inquiries.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About Me